akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240210000000/index.md

 **ABSTRACT**
 We propose SPHINX-X, an extensive Multimodality <b>Large</b> <b>Language</b> <b>Model</b> (MLLM) series developed upon SPHINX.
 To improve the architecture and training efficiency, we modify the SPHINX framework by removing redundant visual encoders, bypassing fully-padded sub-images with skip tokens, and simplifying multi-stage training into a one-stage all-in-one paradigm.
-To fully unleash the potential of MLLMs, we assemble a comprehensive multi-domain and multimodal dataset covering publicly available resources in language, vision, and <b>vision-language</b> tasks.
+To fully unleash the potential of MLLMs, we assemble a comprehensive multi-domain and <b>multimodal</b> dataset covering publicly available resources in language, vision, and <b>vision-language</b> tasks.
 We further enrich this collection with our curated <b>OCR</b> intensive and Set-of-Mark datasets, extending the diversity and generality.
 By training over different base <b>LLMs</b> including TinyLlama1.1B, InternLM2-7B, LLaMA2-13B, and Mixtral8x7B, we obtain a spectrum of MLLMs that vary in parameter size and multilingual capabilities.
-Comprehensive benchmarking reveals a strong correlation between the multi-modal performance with the data and parameter scales.
+Comprehensive benchmarking reveals a strong correlation between the <b>multi-modal</b> performance with the data and parameter scales.
 Code and models are released at https://github.com/Alpha-VLLM/LLaMA2-Accessory

 {{</citation>}}

-### (113/220) Editable Scene Simulation for Autonomous Driving via Collaborative LLM-Agents (Yuxi Wei et al., 2024)
+### (113/224) Editable Scene Simulation for Autonomous Driving via Collaborative LLM-Agents (Yuxi Wei et al., 2024)

 {{<citation>}}